Assessor Manuals, Exemption Administration: RPTL Section 421-f

 *After accounting for physical or quantity changes to parcel since immediately preceding assessment roll.

-Unless limited by local law, the exemption equals the base exemption, or the base exemption adjusted as described above, multiplied by one of the following percentages:
+Unless limited by local law, the exemption equals the exemption base, or the exemption base adjusted as described above, multiplied by one of the following percentages:

 Note: Local taxing jurisdictions may reduce the percentage of exemption for any year by local option.